Takuya Jinno: Coaching career

 Jinno remained at Yokohama FC after the retirement and has been working in the area of development for the club until 2009.
 After 2011, he worked for Gainare Tottori (2011), Avispa Fukuoka (2012–14) and AC Nagano Parceiro (2015–16).
 In June 2017, he signed with L.League club NHK Spring Yokohama FC Seagulls and became a manager.

+Iwate Grulla Morioka

+In May 2024, he became manager of J3 League club Iwate Grulla Morioka following the dismissal of Tetsuji Nakamikawa.
+He was unable to improve the club's standings in the league, losing 8 of 11 league games and with the team rooted at the bottom of the table, Jinno was dismissed in September 2024.